Central Oregon Jobs and Water Security Act: Congressional Budget Office report

 The CBO estimated that implementing other provisions of the bill would have no significant impact on the federal budget.
 H.R.
 2640 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.

 Procedural history

 House

 The Central Oregon Jobs and Water Security Act was introduced into the House on July 10, 2013 by Rep. Greg Walden (R, OR-2).
 It was referred to the United States House Committee on Natural Resources, the United States House Natural Resources Subcommittee on Public Lands and Environmental Regulation, and the United States House Natural Resources Subcommittee on Water and Power.
 The Committee agreed by voice vote on July 24, 2013 to report the bill.
 It was reported alongside House Report 113-224 on September 20, 2013.
 On October 25, 2013, House Majority Leader Eric Cantor announced that H.R.
 2640 would be on the House schedule for the week of October 28, 2013.
 The House voted in favor of the bill on October 29, 2013.

+Senate and President

+The Crooked River Collaborative Water Security and Jobs Act of 2014 was passed by the United States Senate, with changes, and passed a second time as amended by the House, both on December 11, 2014, and finally signed by President Barack Obama on December 18, 2014.